 During 1847 people had no easy conveyance in order to reach Banaras for pilgrimage.
-That’s when Goddess Kali appeared in a wealthy widow’s dream, saying she needn’t visit Banaras if she installs the goddess’s statue on Ganges bank and offers it prayer.
+That’s when Goddess Kali appeared in a wealthy widow’s dream, saying she needn’t visit Banaras if she installs the goddess’s statue on the Ganges bank and offers it prayer.
 The wealthy widow commissioned the construction of this beautiful temple complex in the same year, and it took eight years for its completion.

-A prominent bridge of Kolkata, Howrah Bridge runs above the Hooghly River.
+A prominent bridge of Kolkata, the Howrah Bridge runs above the Hooghly River.
 It was commissioned in 1943, replacing the Pontoon Bridge.
 Another name of the bridge is Rabindra Setu, christened after Rabindranath Tagore.
 It does not have nuts and bolts but was formed by riveting the whole structure.

 An important pilgrimage spot of Kolkata, Kali Ghat Temple is dedicated to Goddess Kali and this is one of the 51 Peethas of Shakti.
 It is believed that the toe of Dakshayani fell here.
 The Shakti is known as Kalika here and Bhairava is known as Nakulesh.

 The temple has the statue of Goddess Kali with a tongue made of gold.
 It already is an important pilgrimage spot in India, but during the festivals of Kali Puja, Durga Puja, Bengali New Year, Poila Boishakh, and Sankranti, the number of devotees intensifies.

 Belur Math Shrine is located on the western bank of the Hooghly River, this temple is the epicenter of the Ramakrishna Movement and the headquarters of Ramakrishna Math and Mission, which was founded by Swami Vivekananda.
 No wonder this structure is an architectural landmark and ranks as one of the top things to do in Kolkata.